+As 2021 comes to a close, it is important to ensure that your business is are ready for the upcoming year.
 A company’s controller is the chief accounting officer and heads the accounting department.
-The controller is responsible for the company’s financial statements, general ledger, cost accounting, payroll, accounts payable, accounts receivable, budgeting, tax compliance, and various special analyses.
+This individual plays a pivotal role in making sure business finances are hitting their year-end growth goals.
+In addition to this, the controller is responsible for the company’s financial statements, general ledger, cost accounting, payroll, accounts payable, accounts receivable, budgeting, tax compliance, and various special analyses.

 Advancements in technology have made it possible to gain reliable and accurate financial intelligence from companies using the Internet and the cloud.
 Financial controllers are experts who help keep your books up-to-date and provide financial reporting and information in a timely manner to help your business make smarter decisions and grow.
 If the controller is outsourced, that means they are a part of an external professional outsourced financial controller organization.
 Companies can also hire an in-house controller which means they are a W2 employee in your organization and are subject to a full salary and benefits.